Orpington chickens are one of the most popular breeds, but when someone sees a lavender one, they’re instantly mesmerized.

 In their chicken coop, you must provide an area where they can retreat to during inclement weather.
 It should stay dry during storms and block out wind on colder days.

-Roosting spaces are also important for Lavender Orpingtons.
+Roosting spaces are also important for Orpingtons.
 Since they’re large chickens, they should each get 10 to 12 inches of space on the perch.
 Keep the perches low to the ground so your chickens won’t injure themselves when they jump down.

 Throughout your chickens’ coop and roaming space, they should have objects to keep them busy and entertained.
 Piles of leaves and cabbage piñatas are great objects for chickens to interact with.

 Some chicken keepers choose to keep their chicken coop in a trailer so they can move it around and change the area that the chickens roam around in.
 This can give them new areas to forage.
 Giving chickens some free-range is good for foraging, but can put them more at risk of predators.

 Lavender Orpington chickens can do well in all types of weather conditions, from 0 to 100 degrees Fahrenheit.
 However, since they have thick layers of feathers, they prefer cold weather over hot weather.
 Their feathers allow them to stay warm in the winter.

 The only time the cold is a major concern is if the chickens get wet.
 Wet feathers prevent them from keeping warm in frigid temperatures, so make sure you dry them off thoroughly as needed.

 In the summer, Lavender Orpington chickens can get hot too quickly if left in the sun.
 Provide them with shade, dust baths, and cool water so they can cool themselves off as needed.
 Too much sunlight not only leads to overheating, but it could also cause their lavender feathers to fade, making them look more yellow or tan.